namdo1225/namdo1225.github.io/project.md

 				<header class="major">
 					<h3>[COMPLETED] Class Project: Spotify Demo Music Player</h3>
 				</header>
-				<p>For my project in CSc 335: Object-Oriented Programming (Java), we used the MVC model as well as many Object-Oriented design patterns to create a music player that can search for songs on Spotify (or at least songs that Spotify allow us to play) using the Spotify API.
+				<p>For my project in CSc 335: Object-Oriented Programming (Java), we used the MVC model as well as many Object-Oriented design patterns to create a music player that can search for songs on Spotify (or at least songs that Spotify allows us to play) using the Spotify API.
 I was primarily responsible for keeping track of tasks using Trello and coding classes so that the music player could communicate with the Spotify API.</p>
 				<ul class="actions">
 					<li><a href="projects_description/20230526_demospotify.html" class="button">Learn more</a></li>
 				</ul>